-3.6.b Sensitivity to changes in foreign exchange rates
+b.
+Sensitivity to changes in foreign exchange rates

 The table below gives an indication of the impact on the result of a percentage movement in the relative strength of the US dollar against the value of the Sterling, Canadian dollar and Euro simultaneously, after taking into consideration the effect of hedged positions.
-The analysis is based on the information at 31 December 2021:
+The analysis is based on the information at 31 December of each year end:

-\$m Impact on result for the financial year and net assets
+\$m Impact on result for the financial year and near and near asse

-2021
+2022 2021

 US dollar weakens

-10% against other currencies 0.7
+10% against other currencies 9.8 0.7

-20% against other currencies 1.3
+20% against other currencies 19.6 1.3

 US dollar strengthens

-10% against other currencies (0.7)
+10% against other currencies (9.8) (0.7)

-20% against other currencies (1.3)
+20% against other currencies (19.6) (1.3)

-3.6.c Interest rate risk and price risk
+c.
+Interest rate risk and price risk